Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   </pre>

-  In Diagram 5 highlights some of the key
+  Diagram 5 highlights some of the key
   differences and practical considerations of the profiles.
-In profile 1 (CMAF ingest) the ingest source can be
+In profile 1 (CMAF or fmp4 ingest) the ingest source can be
   simple as the media processing entity can
   do many of the operations related to the